-I propose that Matthew Meyers be allowed to occupy an FAA Approved Child Restraint (CARES, manufactured by AmSafe, Inc.), even though he exceeds the manufacturer's weight limits.
-This ensures a high level of safety for Matthew and a high level of safety for the other passengers and crew on the airplane.
-In fact, in Matthew's case, safety is greatly enhanced by the extra support and security that the FAA Approved Restraint System will provide during the entire flight.
+I propose that William Isler IV be allowed to use an FAA Approved Child Restraint (CARES, manufactured by AmSafe, Inc.), even though he exceeds the manufacturer's weight limits.
+This ensures a high level of safety for William, as well as for the other passengers and crew on the airplane.
+In fact, in William's case, safety is greatly enhanced by the extra support and security that the FAA Approved Restraint System will provide during the entire flight.

-Enhancing safety for Matthew is in the public interest.
+Enhancing safety for William Isler IV is in the public interest.
 In addition, the public interest is also served by the fact that the use of this FAA Approved Child Restraint System allows him to use commercial air transportation.
-Without the support and security of the FAA Approved Child Restraint System, he would be unable to fly commercially.
+Without the support and security of the FAA Approved Child Restraint System, he would not be safely restrained in a commercial airline seat.

 I also believe that, with certain limitations established by the FAA in a grant to this petition, there can be an equivalent level of safety to that provided by the affected regulation.
 The CARES restraint has been certified by the manufacturer for use by children 22- 44 pounds.
 However, the components of the CARES restraint are the same as those used in restraints for adults on aircraft and would maintain their integrity if used by someone who weighed several hundred pounds.

-I believe that the limit of 44 pounds was established because, with the additional weight of the child attached to the seatback, the seatback would move forward more quickly in an accident scenario and this might cause a higher HIC load for the person seated in the seat behind the passenger using the CARES restraint (because the seatback moving forward more quickly would mean that it would not be there to attenuate the energy from the impact of the person seated behind the person using the CARES restraint).
+I believe that the limit of 44 pounds was established because, with the additional weight of the passenger attached to the seatback, the seatback would move forward more quickly in an accident scenario and this might cause a higher HIC load for the person seated in the seat behind the passenger using the CARES restraint (because the seatback moving forward more quickly would mean that it would not be there to attenuate the energy from the impact of the person seated behind the person using the CARES restraint).

-In order to achieve an equivalent level of safety as that provided by the affected regulation, I propose that the FAA establish a limitation in a grant to this petition that Matthew only sits in a passenger seat with no passenger seated behind her.
-Therefore, no unsafe condition would exist for a passenger seated behind Matthew while he is using the CARES restraint.
-I also propose that all operations under this exemption be conducted with at least one of Matthew's parents or a caregiver accompanying him or her.
-In addition, I propose that Matthew's parent or caregiver must carry a copy of this exemption.
+In order to achieve an equivalent level of safety as that provided by the affected regulation, I propose that the FAA establish a limitation in a grant to this petition that William Isler IV only sits in a passenger seat with no passenger seated behind her.
+Therefore, no unsafe condition would exist for a passenger seated behind William while he is using the CARES restraint.
+I also propose that all operations under this exemption be conducted with at least one of William's parents or a caregiver accompanying him or her.
+In addition, I propose that William's parent or caregiver must carry a copy of this exemption.

 I also request that the processing of this petition not be delayed for publication and comment in the Federal Register.
-We want to travel July 11th, 2021 and July 21st, 2021.
+We want to travel May 17 and 24, 2022.
 If you take the time to put this in the Federal Register, it will delay the process and we may not be able to travel in this timeframe.